Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Conclusions and future outlook

 The study presents a survey of policies and practices related to software reuse, focusing on OSS in 16 digitally mature countries.
 The resulting analysis, grounded in desk research and interviews, provides a comprehensive overview with individual case studies for each country.

 The survey uncovers an evolving landscape of OSS policy in government and public sector contexts, affirming that OSS-focused policies are neither rare nor marginal, appearing at multiple levels of governance and through diverse channels, from formal legislation to informal endorsements.
-These policies are inherently directional—addressing both inbound processes (acquisition and procurement) and outbound processes (opening and releasing software)—and their intervention types range from high-level guidelines to explicit prescriptive mandates.
+These policies are inherently directional—addressing both inbound processes (acquisition and procurement) and outbound processes (opening and releasing software)—a distinction we make explicit and use to structure the analysis across cases.

 A principal challenge facing policymakers is to clarify both the scope and rationale of OSS initiatives, ensuring that open-by-default principles are balanced with necessary exemptions aligned to transparency, sovereignty, interoperability, and cost-efficiency goals.
-As some cases demonstrate, realizing these policy aims depends on a mature and skillful vendor ecosystem, further reinforcing the notion that national strategies must take a holistic view across government, industry, academia, and civil society.
+As some cases demonstrate, achieving these policy aims depends on a mature, skilled vendor ecosystem, further reinforcing the notion that national strategies must take a holistic view across government, industry, academia, and civil society.

 Effective implementation of OSS policies further depends on robust support structures and mechanisms internally within governments.
-The surveyed cases confirm both the importance and diversity of Open Source Program Offices (OSPOs), as well as the critical roles played by administrative and legal bodies, professional associations, and dedicated networks in public sector collaboration.
-These actors serve as essential enablers for translating policy intention into practice, providing guidance, maintaining best practices, and fostering interoperability—often through shared catalogues and repositories adopting standardized metadata such as the public-code.yml.
-Sustainable adoption also hinges on specialized training and shared knowledge, facilitating institutional capacity-building and bridging connections with external stakeholders.
+The surveyed cases confirm both the importance and the diversity of Open Source Program Offices (OSPOs), as well as the critical roles of administrative and legal bodies, professional associations, and dedicated networks in public sector collaboration.
+These actors serve as essential enablers for translating policy intention into practice, which we synthesise into a structured framework of policy and support dimensions spanning policy design, institutional actors, and enabling mechanisms.

-Findings are synthesized as a comprehensive set of potential indicators for digital government indexes to leverage and guide governments in their adoption and entablement of OSS as a tool in policies and digital transformations.
+Sustainable adoption also hinges on specialised training and shared knowledge, facilitating institutional capacity-building and bridging connections with external stakeholders.
+Findings are synthesised into a comprehensive set of potential indicators for digital government indexes to leverage and guide governments in adopting and enabling OSS as a policy and digital transformation tool.
+In contrast to existing work and current indexes, which provide limited coverage of OSS, these indicators offer a more comprehensive and operationalised basis for benchmarking and follow-up.